One of the most commonly used features in Excel are its functions.

 - Function procedures, which carry out a calculation and return a value (can be a number or a string) or array.

-The reason for this, as explained in Mastering VBA for Microsoft Office 2013, is that most macros are “small, brief automations”.
+The reason for this is that most macros are small/brief automations.
 As a consequence, most macros are self-contained Sub procedures.

 The fact that most macros are self-contained Sub procedures used to carry out relatively simple jobs shouldn't stop you from creating more complex and sophisticated macros when required.